SUMNER COUNTY DEMOCRATIC PARTY BYLAWS

-- At the discretion of the county party, one ex-officio member representative from each of the County Federation of Democratic Women’s Club, the County TN Young Democrats Club, and the TN College Democrats Chapter may be added to the Executive Committee with or without full voting privileges.
+- At the discretion of the county party, one ex-officio member representative from the TN Federation of Democratic Women’s Club, the TN Young Democrats, and the TN College Democrats Chapters may be added to the Executive Committee with full voting privileges.

 - If the additional positions in (D), (E), and (F) are added to the County Party, it must be determined that those included are committed to serve in an active and participating manner.

 SECTION 2: Manner of Election.
-The district representatives to serve on the Executive Committee shall be elected during the County Convention, in county commission district caucuses, called for the purpose of electing Executive Committee members, at a date determined by the Executive Committee as per instructed by the Tennessee Democratic Party Executive Committee, and as defined in Article XV Section 3, for a two (2) year term or until their successors are duly elected and qualified.
+The district representatives to serve on the Executive Committee shall be elected during the County Convention called for the purpose of electing Executive Committee members at a date determined by the Executive Committee as per instructed by the Tennessee Democratic Party Executive Committee, and as defined in Article XV Section 3, for a two (2) year term or until their successors are duly elected and qualified.

 SECTION 3: Resignations.
 The resignation of any member of the Executive Committee shall be made in writing and shall take effect at the time specified therein, or if no time is specified, then it shall take effect upon receipt of such resignation by the Chair or Secretary.
 The full executive committee shall receive notification of the vacancy within one week of the resignation.
 All resignations must be verified and documented in meeting minutes whether by letter or verbal.

 SECTION 5: Attendance.
 In order to be an effective and productive Executive Committee, attendance at all meetings is expected.
 Irregular attendance will subject members to forfeiture of their position.
-See Article IV, Sec 7 below.
+See Article IV, Section 7.